 Was Daniel saved from the lion’s den, or through it?

-Also, the prophet Daniel predicted that before the end there will be a great tribulation “At that time shall Michael stand up, the great prince which standeth for the children of thy people: and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time thy people shall be delivered, every one that shall be found written in the book” (Daniel 12:1).
+The prophet Daniel predicted that before the end, there will be a great tribulation: “At that time shall Michael stand up, the great prince which standeth for the children of thy people: and there shall be a time of trouble, such as never was since there was a nation even to that same time: and at that time thy people shall be delivered, every one that shall be found written in the book” (Daniel 12:1).

 Revelation 18: 4 says, “‘I heard another voice from Heaven saying, ‘Come out of her….'”
 God is speaking to His people saying come out of Babylon my people, “‘lest you share in her sins and receive of her plagues, for her sins have reached to Heaven.’ ” The seven last plagues that fall in chapters 15 and 16 are falling on Babylon and her daughters.
 If God’s people are in Babylon, they will be destroyed by the plagues.
 So, God commands them to come out of Babylon to be saved, but it should be noted that they’re still in the world.

 Revelation 13 tells us that the beast will, “cause that as many as would not worship the image of the beast should be killed” (Revelation 13:15).
 At this time, the great tribulation will begin and the seven last plagues will start to fall on the world.

 But the Lord will deliver His saints, the same way He delivered Israel in the Old Testament while they were in Egypt.
 It was at the end of the plagues that God’s people went out of Egypt (Exodus ch.
 7-12) and it will be at the end of the plagues in Revelation that Jesus will come again to take His children home (Revelation 16).